 Lions Community purposes To aid others by giving my sympathy to those in distress, my aid to the weak, and my substance to the needy.

-Here are three of many Lions projects READY TO GO in sydney northern beaches when we have people to make them happen.
+Here are four of many Lions projects READY TO GO in sydney northern beaches when we have people to make them happen.

 integrated into the schools curriculum.

 Lions train school teachers using the Lions Quest Programs.
 Lions Quest programs empower teachers to: